gvwilson/thirdbit/_posts/2013/2013-05-24-where-we-are.md

   Before then,
   though,
-  we will have some exciting news to announce, so please keep an eye on this blog&mdash;we think you'll like what you see.
+  we will have some exciting news to announce, so please keep an eye on this blog–we think you'll like what you see.
 </p>